What Medications Are Safe To Take During Pregnancy?

 Medicines for the common cold

-The common cold is not fun at ANY time, but especially during pregnancy when you may already be uncomfortable.
-Most colds are viral and do not require antibiotics.
 Before we discuss any medicines, it can be helpful to consider other methods of treating the symptoms.
 For example, cough drops and Vicks VapoRub®, while technically medicinal, can help you deal with things without taking harsher medicines like Robitussin.
 Also consider the following, to help with symptoms:

 • Chicken soup